products versions - {webMethods Integration 11.0 or above}

 Generate an image for the entire project

-Now we can generate a Dockerfile to build our image, simply cd into the directory and run the following command
+Now we can generate a Dockerfile to build our image, simply cd into you work directory where you cloned the project package and run the following command

 webMethods Application Manager (wam)